top of page

 Now.
 Having everything about eggs themselves covered, let’s move on to the egg producers, and what we can do to determine whether they trick us regarding the quality of the eggs they sell us.

-I learned the hard way from my mistake of trusting some producers from a facebook group when the eggs they brought me were a disaster!!
-Runny albumin, flat & pale yellow yolks, had a fish odour even before cracking them, and the sell was so porous, thin and fragile, and they had a huge air pocket, as I showed you above…ridiculous!!
+I learned the hard way from my mistake of trusting a producer from a facebook group when the eggs they brought me were a disaster!!
+Runny albumin, flat & pale yellow yolks, had a fish odour even before cracking them, the sell was so porous, thin and fragile, and they had a huge air pocket, as I showed you above…ridiculous!!
 When I boiled them, they became slimy in 2 days in the fridge!!
 I threw them away, and notified my friends, to whom I gave a couple of cartons, to do the same.

-1. If you need to buy organic, pasture-fed, farm fresh eggs, ALWAYS ask for certification!!!
+If you need to buy organic, pasture-fed, farm fresh eggs, ALWAYS ask for certifications!!
 The farm must be certified organic, no hormones and antibiotics should be used, and the hens must be fed with organic grains - seeds, and/or be free fed in pasture.
 If the farm and the foods are not certified, be extra cautious!!

-2. In order to achieve the desired orange yolk colour, some producers feed the hens considerable amounts of red paprika.
+In order to achieve the desired orange yolk colour, some producers feed the hens considerable amounts of red paprika.
 This is not harmful, but we know that they trick us, as the eggs will not have the same nutritional quality as pasture-fed.
 Ask for videos!!
 Ask them to show you that the hens are out in nature, with them, ask for photos from different days….You have the right to do that.

 The producer who tricked me only posts photos about their farm’s trees, fruits, and themselves posing with their goods, but they never posted photos or videos with their chicken around.
 They used 2 photos from the internet of some chickens eating grass.
 I should have guessed that it was misleading, and that the chickens are kept in enclosures..!
 Now we know.

-3. As for the eggs’ freshness, you have every right to perform the floating test before buying them!
+As for the eggs’ freshness, you have every right to perform the floating test before buying them!
 If they refuse…be suspicious!!
 From now on, I’ll do it every time I buy from a farm, even if I go there, or have them delivered at home!

 Seriously, after this experience, I’m not sure if I can even trust the dates on the eggshells…!
 They could be marking them at the last minute before delivery…

 Hens are also fed with fish oils, and fishmeal, from the fish production waste!!
 Fishmeal makes chickens grow faster, reach reproductive maturity faster, and produce more eggs… but, they are not made to eat fish!!
-Read I here
+Read It here

 That was possibly the reason why the eggs I bought had that disgusting fishy odour..!

-1. Add 50% white vinegar to your liquid dish soap!!
 Not only it removes easily every odour from utensils, plates, and pan, it also sterilises them, and removes all the salts from the hard tap-water.
+At the same time, its acidity protects our skin from highly alkaline cleaning agents.

-2. To easily peel your boiled egg, deep them in cold water, immediately after boiling them.
-It will also stop the cooking process.
+Deep them in ice cold water, immediately after boiling them.
+It will also stop the cooking process and the extra hardening.

 Loads of love,